neighborhoods/cookiecutter-experiment/README.md

 ### Useful Make rules
 ------------

+The Makefile is self-documenting, so simply typing `make` will provide the user with a list of available Make rules.
+Some of the more useful are listed here.

 * `sync_data_from_s3`: sync local copy of data with the version on the congifured S3 bucket.
 * `sync_data_to_s3`: sync the version of the data on the congifured S3 bucket with the local copy.
 * `create_docker`: Build the experiment's Docker image.